crabhi/celery-java/README.md

 # celery-java
-Java implementation of Celery client and worker
+Java implementation of [Celery][celery] client and worker.
+Quoting from the project website:

+> Celery is an asynchronous task queue/job queue based on distributed message passing.
+It is focused on real-time operation, but supports scheduling as well.

+>  The execution units, called tasks, are executed concurrently on a single or more worker servers using multiprocessing, Eventlet, or gevent.
+Tasks can execute asynchronously (in the background) or synchronously (wait until ready).

+>  Celery is used in production systems to process millions of tasks a day.

-The aim is to be compatible with existing Python Celery implementation.
+The aim is to be compatible with existing [Python Celery implementation][celery].
 That means you should be able to run a Java client with a Python worker or vice-versa.
 Tested with Python Celery 4.1.

 At the moment, this is a very alpha version.
 It can